scala/docs.scala-lang/_overviews/scala3-macros/tutorial/reflection.md

 ## Symbols

-The APIs of `Term` and `TypeTree` are relatively *closed* in the sense that methods produce and accept values whose types are defined in the API.
+The APIs of `Term` and `TypeRepr` are relatively *closed* in the sense that methods produce and accept values whose types are defined in the API.
 You might notice however the presence of `Symbol`s which identify definitions.

 Both `Term` or `TypeRepr` (therefore `Expr` and `Type`) have an associated symbol.